matbryan52/microscopy-images-qem/slides.md

 * Downscaling the images can improve results, as noise is minimised and the alignment uses only "large" features of the image
   * Multi-scale or "pyramid" alignment first aligns at a large scale, then progressively increases resolution while constraining the maximum shift.
 * Image filtering and pre-processing (e.g. normalisation) can also hugely affect the reliability

 ---

+Add a slide about Fourier image shifting ??

+---
 ## Image alignment, point-based